cesar-douady/open-lmake/doc/src/rules.md

 | Combined    | `dict` | `{}`    | Simple  | `{ 'SRC' : '{File}.c' }` |

 This attribute defines the static dependencies.
-It is a `dict` which associates Python identifiers to files computed from the available environment.
+It is a `dict` which associates python identifiers to files computed from the available environment.

-They are f-strings, i.e. their value follow the Python f-string syntax and semantic but they are interpreted when open-lmake tries to match the rule (the rule only matches if static dependencies are buildable, cf [rule selection](rule_selection.html)).
+They are f-strings, i.e. their value follow the python f-string syntax and semantic but they are interpreted when open-lmake tries to match the rule (the rule only matches if static dependencies are buildable, cf [rule selection](rule_selection.html)).
 Hence they lack the initial `f` in front of the string.